borntofrappe/game-development/04 Super Mario Bros/Super Mario Bros 1/README.md

 end
 ```

 This is reasonable as the animation makes sense only in the context of the individual states.
-It is slightly strange to see that the value is used even if not defined in the same class.

 ## State machines

-As prefaced in the previous section, the game introduces additional state machines, and this time for the entities of the game; the idea is similar to the state machine for the entire game however.
+As prefaced in a previous section, the game introduces additional state machines, and this time for the entities of the game; the idea is similar to the state machine for the entire game however.

 The goal is to have dedicated files, like `PlayerWalkingState` and `PlayerIdleState`, in which to develop how the entity behaves, like what kind of input produces which kind of effect.
 Taking for example `PlayerWalkingState`: